We've tested the best tablets for entertainment and productivity, and these are the 7 I recommend right now

 Missing Apple Pencil 2 support

-In fact, the basic entry-level iPad actually has a slightly brighter screen than the iPad mini 7 (according to our display tests) and lasts longer on a full charge than either the iPad Air M3 or the iPad mini 7, as you'll see from the chart of our battery test results below.
+And despite being several hundred dollars less than some other iPad models, our testing showed that the entry-level iPad actually has a slightly brighter screen than the iPad mini 7 and lasts longer on a full charge than either the iPad Air M3 or the iPad mini 7.
+So while the hardware isn't as powerful, it never really feels that way.

 The best Android tablet